“My house shall be called a house of prayer…” – Jesus in Matthew 21:13

 Join in Sunday Morning Prayer

-Sunday mornings at 9:00 am, there is an open gathering for pre-service prayer to bathe the service and its attendees in prayer.
-Or, come 15 minutes before the service begins to pray in the sanctuary for all aspects of the worship service, just pick a spot in the Worship Center for the people who will be sitting in that area and for all aspects of the services.
+Sunday mornings at 9:30 am, there is a gathering for pre-service prayer to bathe the service and its attendees in prayer.
+Or, come 15 minutes before the service begins to pray in the sanctuary for all aspects of the worship service, just pick a spot in the Sanctuary, and pray for the people who will be sitting in that area and for all aspects of the services.

 Join DCC Prayer Team!